GuillemRoca/compose-kmp-template/README.md

 # compose-kmp-template

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.
+This is a Kotlin Multiplatform project targeting Android, iOS, Web, and Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: